-Taking up a career in professional architectural photography, Jeremy worked for 11 years for a publishing company that involved country-wide travel, and necessitated moving to Watford UK.
-There he joined the charismatic House Church Movement (part of New Frontiers International), where it seemed that “healing of homosexuality” was to be expected because “nothing is impossible for God”!
-However, after years of receiving counselling, deliverance ministry, healing prayer and even secular psychotherapy, to no avail, Jeremy then discovered the “ex-gay” movement.
-Really the ex-gay movement only offered more of the same kind of abortive ministry, but as a movement travelling with other gay Christian strugglers, rather than just individual counselling, the fellowship found there seemed an important step forwards - not feeling so alone anymore.
-Soon an opportunity arose to visit Love in Action in San Raphael California, founded by Frank Worthen, and part of a Community Church known as “Church of the Open Door”.
-The Love in Action discipleship houses offered tremendous support for those gay Christians who were committed to the ex-gay process and this seemed such a radical, exciting, cutting-edge ministry, that Jeremy gave up his career in photography and spent 4 months (late 1987) working with this ministry on a training basis.
+Taking up a career in professional architectural photography, Jeremy worked for nearly 12 years for a publishing company that involved country-wide travel, and necessitated moving to Watford UK.
+There he joined the charismatic House Church Movement (part of New Frontiers International), where it seemed that ‘healing of homosexuality’ was almost to be expected in a life of faith, because ‘nothing is impossible for God’.
+However, after years of receiving counselling, deliverance ministry, healing prayer and even secular psychotherapy, all to no avail, Jeremy then discovered the ‘ex-gay’ movement within the evangelical church.
+Although just offering more of the same approach, the ex-gay movement (now known as ‘conversion therapy’) created the opportunity to journey with other LGBT Christian strugglers, mitigating the effects of years of stress, fear, isolation and loneliness.

-Biography Date: March, 2008
+Biography Date: March, 2008; rev April 2021